Robert Letzler

 Use tick mode array if you need to take fine grained control of categorical axes.

-Plotly’s built in support for categorical axes that put data points next to plain text labels is often everything you need.
-There are reasons you want to take full control of spacing.
-Perhaps you want to put distance between hardware and supplies when your categories show profits from printers, copiers, ink, and paper.
+Plotly’s categorical axes put data points next to plain text labels.
+They are often everything you need.
+Sometimes, categorical axes are insufficient, and you want to use tickmode=’array’ to take full control of spacing.
+Perhaps you want to put distance between printers and supplies when your categories show profits from printers, ink, and paper.
 Perhaps you want to graph nations’ GDP with a wide horizontal bar in one column and their literacy rates by gender with two horizontal bars in another column.
-You can map the categories to the desired coordinates.
-Syntax like for n, category_name in enumerate(list_of_categories) may help you get started.
+Tick mode array can map the categories to the desired coordinates.
+Syntax like 'for n, category_name in enumerate(list_of_categories)' may help you get started with an initial numerical coordinate for each category that you can adjust further.
 Tick mode array lets you put your categorical labels back.

-Hovertext is a foundational interactive feature and a great place to enrich your story with carefully chosen additional details.
+Hover text is a foundational interactive feature and a great place to enrich your story with carefully chosen details.
 By default, it reiterates the graph with more precision.

 Hovertext may be one of the last things you think about, but do not make it an afterthought.